 Lieutenant Einar Lundborg was the first to reach the crash site with his plane but refused to take anyone but Umberto Nobile with him.
 After the explorer and engineer was rescued, Lundborg returned to pick up more survivors.
 Unfortunately, his plane crashed during the landing as well and Lundborg was trapped with the other five crew members.
 After his rescue, Nobile offered his help in order to find his crew but instead he was arrested and it was wrongly reported in Fascist Italian newspapers that his own evacuation was an obvious sign of cowardice.
 The last five men of his crew were rescued by the Soviet icebreaker Krasin after almost 50 days on the ice.
 In later years, Umberto Nobile worked in the Soviet Union, as well as in the United States and Spain.
 In the 1940s, he returned to Rome and was reinstalled in his former rank as major general, but promoted him to lieutenant general.
 Umberto Nobile passed away on July 30, 1978 in Rome.

-At yovisto, you may enjoy the video lecture ‘Scott, Amundsen and Science‘ by science historian Edward Larson.
+At yovisto academic video search, you may enjoy the video lecture ‘Scott, Amundsen and Science‘ by science historian Edward Larson.
 He reexamines Roald Amundsen’s and Robert Scott’s so-called Race to the Pole in light of their objectives.
 Larson will retell the story of these expeditions in context and contrast it with the conventional wisdom about them.

 References and Further Reading: